nishitha09p/Terraform_Scripts/README.md

-This are my terraform scripts# Terraform_script
+This are my terraform scripts.